Updated: May 10, 2024.

 Keep your eyes to the night skies!

-With our clear weather forecast, waning crescent moon, and possibility of a strong G2-level geomagnetic storm around February 17-19th, I would highly recommend finding a dark spot with a good view of the north sky and taking a look outside tonight and especially the evening of February 17 into February 18th.
+With our clear weather forecast, crescent moon, and possibility of a strong G4-level geomagnetic storm around May 10-12th, I would highly recommend finding a dark spot with a good view of the north sky and taking a look outside.
 You may just get treated to one of nature’s most spectacular shows!
 Keep trying because we’re in a good time of solar activity to see the northern lights, especially before the longer days of summer arrive.

 I should also take a moment to advocate for the importance of eliminating and curtailing unnecessary nighttime lighting and conserving our beautiful night skies here in the Methow Valley.
 I truly am so lucky to live in a dark sky community and I hope it stays that way.
 Check out the Methow Dark Sky Coalition for more.